rssr-org/RSSR-Documentation/README.md

 # Documentation
+"We are no better than no one, We are not in competition with anyone, We want to be the best version of ourselves."

-document of RSSR (React Server Side Rendering) Boilerplate.
+welcome. this is documentation of RSSR (React Server Side Rendering) Boilerplate.

 ## Table of Contents
 - [General](general)